LJaugey/optML-project/README.md

 - ``lenet5.py``: NN model based on [LeNet5](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf).
 - ``optimizer.py``: Implementation of AdSGD.
 - ``helpers.py``: Useful functions for training model and saving results.
+- ``plotter.py``: Produces the graphs from the results of the experiments.
 - ``launch.sh``: Script to run all the training experiments on the Izar cluster (EPFL).